leomakino/learn-data-engineer-topics/gcp/Cloud Digital Leader Learning Path.md

 9. GCP Cloud is a metaphor for a network of data centers

 ## Fundamental Cloud Concepts
+It’s important to first recognize some of the fundamental cloud concepts, such as:
+1. Describe the benefits of moving to cloud infrastructure through customer business use cases.
+1. Explain how moving to the cloud shifts an organization's spending from capital expenditure to operational expenditure
+1. How moving to the cloud affects their total cost of ownership.
+1. Identify when private, hybrid, or multicloud infrastructures best apply to different business use cases.
+1. Define basic network infrastructure terminology.
+1. Explain how Google Cloud supports digital transformation with global infrastructure and data centers connected by a fast, reliable network.

+#### Loblaw and HSBC examples
+Loblaw is Canada’s largest retailer.
+The Vice President of Technology at Loblaw explained:
+> ”We want our tech talent focused on creating better experiences for our customers, not maintaining infrastructure.”

+Loblaw took a lift-and-shift approach (moving a copy of an existing application and data to cloud infrastructure with minimal or no redesignin) to accelerate the initial migration to Google Cloud.

+They designed the cloud architecture to be easily converted to using Google Kubernetes Engine for automated deployment and scaling later.

+This is an example of how the **cloud provided flexibility and improved performance** for a company.

+HSBC is one of the world’s largest banking and financial services organizations.
+They committed to a cloud-first strategy, in January 2021, HSBC embarked on an ambitious project to enhance and future-proof their risk management on the cloud.

+> Their previous on-premises system was not capable of meeting future regulatory and business demands.

+HSBC built a cloud-native risk management solution that boosts calculation speed to be ten times faster while lowering costs.

+The power of a data cloud is that it has almost unlimited resources to **process large volumes of data** and reduce time to insights.

+### Total Cost of Ownership
+Organizations often perform a cloud Total Cost of Ownership (or TCO) analysis when they are considering moving to the cloud.

+This analysis aims to weigh the cost of cloud adoption against the cost of running their current on-premises systems.

+*Predicting future cots can be challenging*

+A common mistake that organizations make when attempting to calculate cloud TCO is to directly compare the running costs of the cloud against their on-premises system.
+There costs are not equivalent.

+For on-premises:
+- The cost is dominated by the initial purchase of hardware and software
+- Consider all the operational costs of running your own data center, such as power, cooling, maintenance, and other support services.
+- Intangible costs, such as the opportunity cost of not migrating to cloud and the missed benefits, should be considered
+- It is associated with assessing the cost of static resources throughout their lifetime

+For cloud:
+- Cloud computing costs are based on monthly subscriptions or pay-per-use models.

 ## Cloud Computing Models and Shared Responsibility